taskiq-python/taskiq/docs/guide/getting-started.md

 @[code python](../examples/introduction/inmemory_run.py)

-::: tip Cool tip!
+::: warning Cool warning!

-Calling the `startup` method is not required, but we strongly recommend you do so.
+Calling the `startup` method is necessary.
+If you don't call it, you may get an undefined behaviour.

 :::